-Richmond, Virginia, is a historic city with a lot to offer, from its charming downtown area to its many museums and historical sites.
+Richmond, Virginia, is a historic city with much to offer, from its charming downtown area to its many museums and historical sites.
 The city is easy to get around too, whether walking, taking public transportation, or riding a bike.

 The downtown area is filled with Victorian-style architecture, and the riverfront is a lovely place to take a stroll or a canal cruise.
 Check out our favorite things to do in Richmond, Virginia, when visiting.